0xdln1/0xdln1.github.io/_posts/2021-07-27-XSS-Special-Cases.markdown

 featured: true
 ---

-<p>Hello World, While Doing Bug Bounty Hunting i came accross some Special XSS Cases.
-If you know any other special cases, please share them i would love to know and i will include them in this blogpost and give u credits.</p>
+<p>Hello World, while Doing Bug Bounty Hunting i came accross some Special XSS Cases.
+In this blog Post i will write about them.</p>

 ### 1) XSS That Works only in mobile Devices

 Recently i was hunting on a program and testing parameters for XSS and that website has a strong waf since it is a banking related website

-All tags are blocked and mostly all event handlers are blocked, i tried bypassing the waf and was about to give up.
+* All tags are blocked and mostly all event handlers are blocked, i tried bypassing the waf and was about to give up.

-I noticed normal strings like FUZZ are beign reflected but whenever i use it with an event handler in the payload, i am getting blocked by the waf.
+* I noticed normal strings like FUZZ are beign reflected but whenever i use it with an event handler in the payload, i am getting blocked by the waf.

 * So i tried all eventhandlers from [Portswigger Cheatsheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet) and only below event handlers gave a response of 200 OK

-<div class="language-text"><div class="highlight"><pre class="highlight"><code>
+<div class="language-text"><div class="highlight"><pre class="highlight"><code>touchstart
-touchstart
 touchmove
 touchcancel
 touchend